Virginia Tax Refund Debit Card FAQ

 - Resolving Problems

 The 2012-2014 Appropriations Act (also known as Virginia's budget for 2012-14) requires individual income tax refunds to be issued through direct deposit or a new prepaid debit card.
 Paper refund checks are no longer an option.
-This is a cost-savings measure - eliminating the printing and postage expense of issuing paper checks is estimated to save Virginia $200,000 per year.
+This was a cost-savings measure estimated to save the Commonwealth $200,000 per year by eliminating the printing and postage expense of issuing paper checks.

 Are Virginia Tax Refund Debit Cards secure?